mleprince018/azure-certifications/DP-900 Azure Data Fundamentals.md

 # Explore Data Analytics in Azure

+- **Analytics Categories**
+    - Descriptive analytics: What is happening?
+    - Diagnostic analytics: WHY is this happening?
+    - Predictive analytics: What *will* happen?
+    - Prescriptive analytics: Optimize - What action should we take?
+    - Cognitive analytics: NLG, LLMs, Image/Video generation
+- Volume, Variety, Velocity

 ## Data Warehousing - BI & Analytics
 - large scale DW support BI, usually moving data from transactional data stores into RDBMS with a designed big schema optimized for queries & model dev
 - Big Data processing involves large volumes of data in multiple formats - which is batch loaded and stored in a data lake where distr processing engines (Apache Spark) are used to process it
+- MPP is about separating storage from compute - so that you have your data in one spot, and you can scale your compute servers to as many as you want to perform processing on demand

 ### DW Arch & Process
 <div style="width:1024px">